 “Submit Your Book with Confidence” is an in-person Amplify retreat that puts advanced writers on the path to publication.

-Woman-identifying participants will learn from published authors and industry leaders everything they need to know to sell their work—in writing or an elevator.
+Woman-identifying and non-binary participants will learn from published authors and industry leaders everything they need to know to sell their work—in writing or an elevator.
 Participants will leave the retreat with:

 - Artist Statement